 Can ginger tea be used to reduce belly fat?

 There are no foods that can reduce targeted fat.
 It is better to aim for whole-body fat loss by drinking ginger tea and following a healthy diet plan and exercise regimen.

 Is drinking ginger tea every day good for you?

 You can drink ginger tea on a daily basis.
-Drinking two cups of ginger tea per day is advisable to lose weight and boost your metabolism.
+Drinking two cups of ginger tea per day is advisable to lose weight, detox, and boost your metabolism and immune system.

 - Nutritive Value of Ginger root, raw, FoodData Central, U.S. Department of Agriculture.

 - The effects of ginger intake on weight loss and metabolic profiles among overweight and obese subjects: A systematic review and meta-analysis of randomized controlled trials, Critical Reviews in Food Science and Nutrition, U.S. National Library of Medicine, National Institutes of Health.